 Conclusion

-How high should a welding cap be?
+How should a welding cap fit?

 Can you weld without a welding cap?